Gemma Galgani: Contemporary reception

-Galgani was well-known in the vicinity of Lucca before her death, especially to those in poverty.
-Opinions of her were divided: some admired her extraordinary virtues and called her as “the virgin of Lucca” out of pious respect and admiration, while others mocked her.
+Gemma Galgani was well-known in the vicinity of Lucca before her death, especially to those in poverty.
+Opinions of her were divided: some admired her extraordinary virtues and called her as "the virgin of Lucca" out of pious respect and admiration, while others mocked her.
 These included her younger sister, Angelina, who would make fun of Galgani during such experiences.